bigskysoftware/htmx/www/docs.md

 </div>
 <div class="10 col">

-## <a name="introduction"></a>[HTMx in a Nutshell](#introduction)
+## <a name="introduction"></a>[Kutty in a Nutshell](#introduction)

-HTMx is a set of attributes that allow you to access modern browser features directly from HTML, rather than using javascript.
+Kutty is a library that allows you to access modern browser features directly from HTML, rather than using javascript.

-To understand how HTMx works, first lets take a look at an anchor tag:
+To understand kutty, first lets take a look at an anchor tag:

 ``` html
   <a href="/blog">Blog</a>